Business Development Executives Training

-Employers highly value business development experience because it is so critical to their organization's livelihood.
-It's rare for someone to work with an implementing development organization and never have to work on a proposal.
-Even if you later pursue a project management or technical role, you'll undoubtedly need to get involved in business development in some capacity.
+Employers highly value business development experience because it is so critical to their organizations livelihood.
+Its rare for someone to work with an implementing development organization and never have to work on a proposal.
+Even if you later pursue a project management or technical role, you will undoubtedly need to get involved in business development in some capacity.
 Already having some exposure will make you a more competitive candidate for many different types of jobs.

 Positions can be less competitive, with higher salaries

-Perhaps because it isn't what most people envision when pursuing a career in international development, business development roles often receive fewer applications than program-focused roles at the same career level.
+Perhaps because it is not what most people envision when pursuing a career in international development, business development roles often receive fewer applications than program-focused roles at the same career level.